 - Direct Channel

-When the manufacturer or the producer supplies goods directly to the consumers is called direct channel.
+When the manufacturer or the producer supplies goods directly to the consumers is called a direct channel.
 The manufacturer in this stage of distribution channels performs all the marketing functions himself.
 No middleman is involved.
 In the direct channels of distribution, the manufacturer attempts to reach the consumers through his

 - Own retail stores,